wilsonmar/python-samples/README.md

 NOTE: Other pograms are in the https://github.com/bomonike organization:
 * https://github.com/bomonike/memon calculate super strong word phrases and remember them via LLM gen'd songs.
 See https://www.youtube.com/watch?v=KAjkicwrD4I on how to memorize using PAO (Person Action Object)

+* palindromes.py - I personally don't understand the intellectual curiosity for words and phrases that spell the same forward and backward.
+Examples: TENET, 747, KAYAK, TACO CAT, RACECAR, NEVER ODD OR EVEN, STEP ON NO PETS, UFO TOFU

 <a name="Sections"></a>